joticajulian/koinos-contracts-as/contracts/checkauthority/README.md

 No. Both system calls will co-exist and the developers will be free to select any of them for their contracts.
 However, it is recommended to use the new one for the reasons explained above.

 The new system call will use the ID 607.
-See the different IDs in [system_call_ids.proto from koinos-proto](https://github.com/koinos/koinos-proto/blob/master/koinos/chain/system_call_ids.proto).
+See the [different system call IDs in koinos-proto](https://github.com/koinos/koinos-proto/blob/master/koinos/chain/system_call_ids.proto).

 ## Testing